 Take Highway 10 and 99, head to the BC Ferry terminal in Tsawwassen and catch the ferry to Duke Point (south Nanaimo).
 Head north on Highway 1 and then exit to Highway 19 and Parksville.

 Head north on I-5 and cross the border at Blaine.
 Continue north on Highway 99 about 15 minutes, then take the exit for Tsawwassen and the ferries.
 Take the ferry to Nanaimo (Duke Point).
 Head north on Highway 1 and then exit to Highway 19 and Parksville.
 There are also ferries out of Anacortes and Port Angeles in Washington that will take you to Victoria, where you can follow Highway 1 and 19 north to Parksville and Qualicum Beach.

 Follow Hwy.
 4, the 2 - 2 ½ hour drive leads directly to Qualicum Beach.

-Travellers can land at the Qualicum Beach Airport with KD Air and Orca Airways from YVR's South Terminal.
-Connecting flights from Vancouver International also fly into the neighbouring Nanaimo Airport and Comox Valley Airport.
+Travellers can land at the Qualicum Beach Airport with Island Express Air from Vancouver International Airport / YVR's South Terminal.
+Connecting flights from Vancouver International also fly into the neighbouring Nanaimo Airport and Comox Valley Airport (YQQ).
 Harbour Air Seaplanes offers flights from downtown Vancouver to downtown Nanaimo, among other routes.

 From the Comox Valley